 Login Free Trial

 Yes — for most dogs, regular daycare is genuinely beneficial.
 It reduces separation anxiety, builds social confidence, and provides physical and mental stimulation that home-alone dogs do not receive.
 The American Veterinary Medical Association supports supervised socialization as a core component of canine welfare.
-However, daycare is not right for every dog: highly anxious, reactive, or immunocompromised dogs may need alternative care.
-The quality of the facility matters enormously — a well-run, structured daycare and a chaotic, unsupervised one produce opposite outcomes.
+However, daycare is not right for every dog — and the quality of the facility matters enormously.

 After 16 years running a kennel-free daycare in Calgary, I have seen which dogs thrive in group settings and which do not — and the patterns are consistent.
 This guide covers the evidence on both sides so you can make the right call for your dog, not based on marketing but on what actually happens in the building every day.